Po Ku studied architecture at the University of Dalhousie in Halifax and became a registered architect in the province

 In a small town about an hour’s drive south west of Toronto, there is a manufacturer who has been making European-style windows and doors for half a century.
 Their products are shipped to the States for use in major historical restoration projects.
 Single units as tall as fifteen feet are nothing unusual.

 Precision metal machining by hand is almost a lost art.
-The table base shown on the right was made by a machinist/artist who was born in the Philippines and now living in Toronto.
+The table base shown above was made by a machinist/artist who was born in the Philippines and now living in Toronto.
 There are 72 separate parts in this design.
 In custom home building and furniture making, one-offs and prototypes often require precision hand-made parts that cannot be ordered from a catalog.

-This sixteen foot long dining table base (see photo below), strong enough to support a heavy marble top, without legs and with cantilevered arms, was made by a wrought-iron artist from Uruguay now living in Toronto.
-He specializes in large-scale forged iron and wrought iron work.
-His forte is in bending and shaping steel bars up to one inch thick, much heavier than what most wrought iron workers can handle – a necessary skill in creating Baroque style architectural components such as balcony and window guards, gates and railing (see image to the right).
+This 16-foot-long dining table base (see photo below), strong enough to support a heavy marble top, without legs and with cantilevered arms, was made by a wrought-iron artist from Uruguay now living in Toronto.
+He specializes in large-scale forged iron and wrought-iron work.
+His forte is in bending and shaping steel bars up to one inch thick, much heavier than what most wrought iron workers can handle—a necessary skill in creating Baroque style architectural components such as balcony and window guards, gates and railing (see image to the right).

 In an industrial park in suburban Toronto, a workshop tucked inside a large brick building has been producing period style plaster components for architects and high-end custom home builders for almost a hundred years.
 They are different from their world-famous counterpart in Chicago which only produces smaller decorative plaster components.